jmessou/TBAD-CFD-Visualization/README.md

 R0.85-C2.0.txt
 ```
 ## compflow
-* **Goal**: C++ wrapper to compute the flow and pressure at the faces. svpost from the svSolver converts the data to vtu and vtp files, but does not run the second part available in the GUI (flow calculations).
+* **Goal**: C++ wrapper to compute the flow and pressure at the faces. svpost from svSolver converts the data to .vtu and .vtp files, but does not run the second part available in the GUI (flow calculations).
 * **C++ source code**: compflow/src/compute_flow.cxx (see code for more details)
 * **Requirements**:
-    - C++ 17 for filesystem library
+    - C++ 17 (for filesystem library)
     - SimVascular (use underlying GUI function)
-    - VTK (needed by SimVascular)
+    - VTK 8.2 (needed by SimVascular)
     - Please follow the directions from the [svSolver](https://github.com/SimVascular/svSolver) to build VTK.
 * **Input(s)**:
     - The output folder of svpost, i.e. a directory containing the CFD results (.vtu and .vtp files), -e (path)
-    - The original job directory, i.e. the directory with the mesh-complete folder, -j (path)
+    - The original job directory, i.e. the directory with the mesh-complete folder under it, -j (path)
 * **Output(s)**:
-    - Text files that have the pressure/flow at each face, these are the same as the ones ouput by the SimVascular GUI (.txt)
+    - Text files that have the pressure/flow at each face.
+These are the same as the ones ouput by the SimVascular GUI (.txt)
 * **Info**: This section requires some familiarity with building code, and assumes that you built the svSolver from SimVascular and VTK.
 Feel free to reach out if you are having troubling with it.

 Building with CMake:
 ```
-1) Update SV_DIR and VTK_DIR to point to the SimValscular directory and the VTK directory.
+1) Update SV_DIR and VTK_DIR in CMakeLists.txt to point to the SimVascular directory and the VTK directory.
 2) Make a build directory and enter it

 mkdir build